oubino/locpix_points/README.rst

 #.
 Then can analyse features using

-    * Modify model_name in config/featanalyse_nn.yaml to be the name of the model want to analyse in models/ folder
+    * In config/featanalyse_nn.yaml, modify model_name to be the name of the model to analyse in the models/ folder e.g. If the model in the models folder is called test.pt, replace INSERTMODELNAME with test

     .. code-block:: shell